infor-design/enterprise/components/hierarchy/hierarchy.md

 ## Accessibility

-- This component is lacking accessibility at the moment.
+- This component is lacking accessibility
-- Needs, Keyboard, Aria Added or an Alternate view.
+- Needs, Keyboard, Aria Added or an Alternate view

-## Keyboard Shortcuts

-- None

 ## Upgrading from 3.X

--  This component was very similar in 3.5, just rename inforHierarchy to hierarchy
+-  This component was very similar in 3.5, just rename `inforHierarchy` to `hierarchy`